TCA College: History

-TCA College began as a vision conceived by Rev Dr Naomi Dowdy, former Senior Pastor of Trinity Christian Centre and Chancellor of the College, for the purpose of providing ministerial training with the Bachelor of Theology program and other degree programs so as to advance the Gospel message and to amply prepare leaders for service to churches and the Christian community.
+In 1979, TCA College began as a vision conceived by Naomi Dowdy, former Senior Pastor of Trinity Christian Centre and Chancellor of the College, for the purpose of providing ministerial training with the Bachelor of Theology program and other degree programs so as to advance the Gospel message and to amply prepare leaders for service to churches and the Christian community.

-1979 Trinity School of Bible commenced with her first cohort of bible students at 23 Adam Road.1983 Formal lectures were conducted and the name of the school was changed to Theological Centre for Asia (TCA).
+Initially called Trinity School of the Bible, the school was located at 23 Adam Road, the site of Trinity Christian Centre.
+An initial cohort of 120 students was enrolled in 1983, when the school was renamed to Theological Centre for Asia (TCA).

 In response to the need of its community, the Bachelor of Ministry was launched in 1990, along with the Diploma in Theology and Bachelor of Theology programs.
 In 1992, TCA introduced the Masters in Bible and Missions (currently named Master of Arts in Intercultural Studies); in 1995 the Master of Divinity; in 2000 the Master of Arts in Ministry.
 In 2007, the Bachelor of Ministry program was assimilated into the Bachelor of Theology program.

 The Chinese Department started in 1997 with the Certificate in Ministry and Master of Arts in Ministry programs.
 The Diploma in Theology and Bachelor of Theology were later introduced in 1999, and the Bachelor of Ministry and Master of Divinity was launched in 2005.
 In 2012 Term 3, School of Theology Chinese launched her MTh program.

-2005 Rev Dominic Yeo was appointed and installed as Vice-Chancellor.

-2006The Appointment and installation of Rev Dr Wilson Teo as the third President of TCA.
-The vision to become a multi-disciplinary college was birthed.
-Four Schools were launched and they are namely: School of Counseling, School of Creative Arts, School of Leadership and School of Divinity.
+Rev Dominic Yeo, who was appointed and installed as Vice-Chancellor in 2005, helped birth the vision to for a multi-disciplinary college, consisting of four schools: School of Counseling, School of Creative Arts, School of Leadership and School of Divinity.
+This expansion took place under the leadership of Wilson Teo, the third President of TCA (installed in 2006).
 To mark this expansion, the name of TCA was changed to TCA College.

-2007 TCA College moved to spanking new premises in Trinity@Paya Lebar at 249 Paya Lebar Road.
-During the same period, the School of Leadership at TCA College, in partnership with Azusa Pacific University (APU), began its program: Master of Arts in Organizational Leadership.
+In 2007, TCA College moved to a new and larger campus within Trinity@Paya Lebar at 249 Paya Lebar Road, where it is currently based.
+During the same period, the School of Leadership at TCA College, in partnership with Azusa Pacific University (APU), began the Master of Arts in Organizational Leadership program.

-2011The conferment of recognition from the Singapore Association for Counseling (SAC) to the School of Counseling for its Post Graduate Diploma program.
+Recognition was conferred by the Singapore Association for Counseling (SAC) to the School of Counseling for its Post Graduate Diploma program in 2011.
 The Center for Counseling was also inaugurated and designated as a centre where clinical and professional counseling services are provided for members of the broader community.
 In November 2013, the Master of Arts in Counseling program was given the same recognition by the SAC.